When it comes to B2B lead generation, companies approach the challenge from all sorts of angles.

 Some go deep into the data and put out a heavily-targeted ad campaign, distributing highly relevant content to intercept prospective buyers on the platforms where they spend time.

-Others go creative, investing thousands in exciting and emotive content campaigns that alter the perception of their brand and attracting new leads as a result.
+Others go creative, investing thousands in exciting and emotive content campaigns that alter the perception of their brand and attract new leads as a result.

 In between these two points on the spectrum, there are almost endless variations.